shacker/tangerine/readme.md

     - Recent Comments template tag

-NOT intended to be "just like WordPress," but rather "an ideal blog engine for Django devs with some lessons learned from WordPress."

 **Assumes:**

 - Python 3.5+
 - Django 2.0+

 Tangerine uses the new `path`-style routes in Django 2, not the older `url`-style routes, so Django 2+ really is a requirement.

 ## Quick start